-At the risk of sounding like a broken record, if you want to improve customer satisfaction, you need to measure customer satisfaction.
+If you want to improve customer satisfaction, you need to measure customer satisfaction.
 Doing so is the first step to happier customers, because without measuring satisfaction, you’ll never understand what’s working and what needs to improve.

 You might might have anecdotal evidence that suggests your customers are satisfied, or perhaps you've even conducted Net Promoter Score (NPS) surveys that indicate you're building customer loyalty.
 But as this blog post will demonstrate, without tapping into customer satisfaction ratings, you are losing out on valuable information every single day.

 A customer satisfaction score, typically shortened to CSAT, is a metric that measures customer’s satisfaction with the service received.
 A CSAT survey can automatically be sent to customers after a predefined set of conditions have been met, such as after a ticket has been solved by the agent.
 Such surveys should be short and to-the-point, asking the customer if they were satisfied with the interaction.

 There’s an old saying in advertising: “Half the money I spend on advertising is wasted; the trouble is, I don’t know which half.”
 If your company provides multi-channel support, and you aren’t properly measuring CSAT scores, it’s very likely that you know some are working and others aren’t—but you aren’t sure what gets a gold star and what needs to improve.